Dremio MCP Server

 Before configuring the Dremio MCP Server, ensure you have satisfied all of the prerequisites:

-5. You have generated a personal access token (PAT).
+- You have generated a personal access token (PAT).
+The Dremio MCP Server operates based on the permissions associated with the PAT.

-If you are using Dremio on Kubernetes, follow the directions in Creating a PAT to generate your PAT.
+- If you are using Dremio on Kubernetes, follow the steps in Creating a PAT.

 Generating Personal Access Token for Dremio on Docker with python3